25+ Air Travel Questions Answered

 Maybe.
 See Can I Change The Name on an Airplane Ticket?

-A round the world ticket is a special ticket that can save you money on a multi-city trip.
-It has a lot of restrictions and is limited to one particular airline alliance.
-For more information check out our detailed Guide to Round The World (RTW) Tickets.
+A round-the-world ticket is a special ticket that can save you money on a multi-city trip.
+It has many restrictions and is limited to a single airline alliance.
+For more information, check out our detailed Guide to Round The World (RTW) Tickets.

 Should I join a frequent-flier program?

-Airlines created frequent flyer programs to encourage you to be loyal to their airline.
+Airlines created frequent flyer programs to encourage loyalty to their airlines.
 In general, the more flights or miles you fly on a specific airline, the more credit you get in that program.
 Most airline frequent flyer programs give you credit per mile flown, although there are some that give you credit per segment.
 A segment is one take-off and one landing.

 What is an airline partner?

 The airlines of the world have organized themselves into different competing teams.
-Each of the major US legacy carriers: Delta, United, and American) are in a different alliance.
+Each of the major US legacy carriers (Delta, United, and American) is in a different alliance.

 Star Alliance member airlines: Adria Airways, Aegean Airlines, Air Canada, Air China, Air India, Air New Zealand, All Nippon Airways, Asiana Airlines, Austrian Airlines, Avianca, Brussels Airlines, Copa Airlines, Croatia Airlines, EgyptAir, Ethiopian Airlines, EVA Air, LOT Polish Airlines, Lufthansa, Scandinavian Airlines, Shenzhen Airlines, Singapore Airlines, South African Airways, Swiss International Air Lines, TAP Portugal, Thai Airways, Turkish Airlines, United Airlines